This sad demographic trend results in a higher demand for nursing assistants, and I can’t see the things changing in the next twenty years or so.

 - What are your expectations on the administrators of this place?
 (Similarly to the previous questions, you should show that you focus mostly on your own job, and duties.
 But you can say that you expect an open communication, feedback on your work, and fair approach to all employees.)

 - Why should we hire you and not one of the other job candidates?

-Still, you have to make a good impression on your interviewers, and convince them of your readiness for the job.
-If you would like to spend more time preparing for this interview, we recommend http://cnainterviewquestions.com , a website that specializes only in CNA interviews.
+Nonetheless, you still have to make a good impression on your interviewers, and convince them of your readiness for the job.
+If you are not sure how to do that, or if you experience anxiety, have a look at our Interview Success Package.

 Brilliant answers to thirty most common interview questions (many questions for the CNA job applicants) and an easy-to-follow guide on how to win the hearts of your interviewers will surely help you to relax, and to deliver your very best on the big day.
 Thank you!